Zandr0id/TwilightOS/README.md

 The make file has a number of useful options, however, you'll want to change the `make run` option to point to wherever you have qemu installed.
 I'm developing this on Windows with WLS, so qemu must be started in a hacky way with a Windows powershell.

-I'm using Visual Studio Code as my IDE, and the workspace file (.vscode) is supplied to make sure you get all the files imported automatically.
-You're welcome :)

 ## **Some useful makefile commands**
 Check out the make file to see all the options, but these are the most useful
 - `make clean` will clean all built files